Trump contradicts top aide, says border wall stance has not 'evolved'

 White House chief of staff John Kelly told Hispanic lawmakers during a Wednesday meeting that some of Trump’s immigration views during the campaign were “uninformed,” according to reports in the Washington Post and New York Times.

-Kelly elaborated in an interview later with Fox News, saying that the Republican president’s views have evolved.”
+Kelly, in an interview later with Fox News, said the Republican president’s views have evolved.

-In an apparent rebuke of Kelly, Trump wrote on Twitter on Thursday: “The Wall is the Wall, it has never changed or evolved from the first day I conceived of it.”
+In an apparent rebuke of Kelly, Trump tweeted on Thursday: “The Wall is the Wall, it has never changed or evolved from the first day I conceived of it.”

-The border wall stands at the center of a congressional struggle to overhaul immigration before the March expiration of a program protecting so-called “Dreamers” - immigrants who were brought to the country illegally as children.
+The border wall stands at the centre of a congressional struggle to overhaul immigration before the March expiration of a program protecting so-called “Dreamers” - immigrants who were brought to the country illegally as children.

 Trump wants any deal to include funding for the wall, which Democrats oppose and is expected to cost more than $20 billion.

 During the campaign, Trump supporters cheered when he loudly promised a barrier along the 2,000-mile (3,200-km) U.S.-Mexico frontier to keep out drug smugglers and undocumented immigrants and have Mexico pay for it.
-Since taking office, he has acknowledged there were geographical barriers such as mountains and rivers along the border where a wall would not be necessary.
+Since taking office, he has acknowledged there are geographical barriers such as mountains and rivers along the border where a wall would not be necessary.

 “The Wall will be paid for, directly or indirectly, or through longer term reimbursement, by Mexico, which has a ridiculous $71 billion dollar trade surplus with the U.S.,” Trump said on Twitter on Thursday.

+“The last part of the resolution is to ask that the president retract his words and issue an apology,” Representative Cedric Richmond, who chairs the caucus, told reporters.

+Jerrold Nadler, the top Democrat on the House Judiciary Committee, said more than 130 House members had signed on to the censure resolution.
+But it is up to Republican House Speaker Paul Ryan whether to bring it up for a vote.

-Kelly told Fox News in an interview on Wednesday that the administration was considering visa fees and a renegotiation of NAFTA as ways to get revenue from Mexico.
+Kelly told Fox News on Wednesday the administration was considering visa fees and a renegotiation of the North American Free Trade Agreement to secure revenue from Mexico.

+In an interview with Reuters on Wednesday, Trump said he was considering terminating NAFTA.

+Mexico, in response to Trump’s tweets on Thursday, reiterated that it would not fund the wall’s construction.

+“Mexico will not negotiate NAFTA, nor any other aspect of the bilateral relationship, through social networks or the media,” its foreign ministry said in a statement.

-Reporting by Susan Heavey and Doina Chiacu; Editing by Bill Trott
+Reporting by Susan Heavey and Doina Chiacu; Additional reporting by Mohammad Zargham; Editing by Bill Trott and Susan Thomas